French Motorcycles

 Built bicycles, motorcycles, tandems, and tricars.

 First produced in 1901, the machines employed Bovy & Saroléa bicycles fitted with 250cc fourstroke engines.
-These engines were also exported to Great Britain where they were used in the Kerry, and later, in 1904, the machines were displayed at the Paris Salon as the Liberator.
+These engines were also exported to Great Britain where they were used in the Kerry.
+232cc Romania engines from Minerva were fitted in 1902.
+Liberator motorcycles were displayed at the Paris Salon in 1902 and 1904, and presumably also in 1903.

 Bourdache writes that in 1905 Sarolea single and V-twin engines replaced Piprès or Perfecta engines.